anthonyjamesgoddard/BeatingMATLAB_filter/README.md

-this is a work related project that attempts to beat MATLAB's filter command when dealing with complex numbers.
+This is a work-related project that attempts to beat MATLAB's filter command when dealing with complex numbers.